 Use bicarbonate levels in conjunction with the anion gap to assess the degree of acidosis that is present.

 Even in the absence of infection, the CBC count shows an increased white blood cell (WBC) count in patients with diabetic ketoacidosis.
-High WBC counts (>15 X 109/L) or marked left shift may suggest underlying infection.
+High WBC counts (greater than 15 X 109/L) or marked left shift may suggest underlying infection.

 BUN frequently is increased in patients with diabetic ketoacidosis.

-Plasma osmolarity usually is increased (>290 mOsm/L) in patients with diabetic ketoacidosis.
+Plasma osmolarity usually is increased (greater than 290 mOsm/L) in patients with diabetic ketoacidosis.
 If plasma osmolarity cannot be measured directly, it may be calculated with the following formula: plasma osmolarity = 2 (Na + K) + BUN/3 + glucose/18.
 Urine osmolarity also is increased in affected patients.

 Patients with diabetic ketoacidosis who are in a coma typically have osmolalities greater than 330 mOsm/kg H2 O. If the osmolality is less than this in a patient who is comatose, search for another cause of obtundation.

 Urine and blood culture findings help to identify any possible infecting organisms in patients with diabetic ketoacidosis.

 Hyperamylasemia may be seen in patients with diabetic ketoacidosis, even in the absence of pancreatitis.

 If the patient is at risk for hypophosphatemia (eg, poor nutritional status, chronic alcoholism), then the serum phosphorous level should be determined.